negativetwelve/calaborate/README.md

     u = User.first
     u.courses

 The first command gets all the users, the second gets all the courses.
-The third gets the first user on the app and the fourth line grabs all the users courses.
+The third gets the first user on the app and the fourth line grabs all the user's courses.